florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-17-azure-function-python-ml-part-3.markdown

 - Add a unit test for the API.
 - Require human validation before deploying the new model.

-Before that, we will update the training part of the application to collect scoring metrics.
+But before, we will update the training part of the application to collect scoring metrics.

 ## Updating the application
 Scoring is not possible with the current dataset.
 Let's update the `train.py` file by creating a larger dataset before adding the scoring step and outputting some model information: